 CO: It is about practice.
 I have been invited to speak at many audiences and I have to practice.
 Own your stage.

 CO: Absolutely.
 I am not a fan of clubs that have a set idea of how to do a speech.
-When you learn your flow and work with what works for you, you are able to have that confidence on the stage and the stage and stammering goes away.
+When you learn your flow and work with what works for you, you can have that confidence on the stage and the stage and stammering goes away.

 Find your flow.
 Just practice.
 If you have kids, practice before them.